jdermody/brightwire/README.md

 Install-Package BrightWire.CUDA.Net4.x64
 ```

-Note: When using the CUDA version, make sure that the /LinearAlgebra/cuda/kernel.ptx file's is copied to the output directory (Properties/Copy To Output Directory).
+Note: When using the CUDA version, make sure that the /LinearAlgebra/cuda/kernel.ptx file is copied to the output directory (Properties/Copy To Output Directory).

 ## Features